LizOnAir/USB-Hub/README.md

 ## Assembly
 Steps:
+1. Colours the print with acrylic paint.
+(Skip if you used coloured print)
-1. Insert 4 heatset onto the 4 mounting holes in the bottom case.
+2. Insert 4 heatset onto the 4 mounting holes in the bottom case.
-2. Align the holes of PCB onto the holes of the bottom case.
+3. Align the holes of PCB onto the holes of the bottom case.
-3. Cover the top case over the bottom case.
+4. Cover the top case over the bottom case.
-4. Screw them tight together.
+5. Screw them tight together.
-5. Plug in and use!!
+6. Plug in and use!!

 ## BOM:
 Here should be [everything](https://docs.google.com/spreadsheets/d/1kpO7dwbzX8S-LacFO3Ey96EpqRtxvaOcxqeTrFemMfM/edit?usp=sharing) you need to make this hackpad